nodejs/node-core-test/README.md

 Minimal dependencies, basically zero tests.
 Use at your own risk.

-Pull requests welcome for

-- adding tests
-- keeping it up to date with node core
-- supporting Node.js 14
-- everything else

 If we discover bugs in this implementation, I'm going to report them back to node core.